missing-semester-cn/missing-semester-cn.github.io/backups.md

 - [Tarsnap](https://www.tarsnap.com/) - deduplicated, encrypted online backup service for the truly paranoid.
 - [Borg Backup](https://borgbackup.readthedocs.io) - deduplicated backup program that supports compression and authenticated encryption.
 If you need a cloud provider [rsync.net](https://www.rsync.net/products/attic.html) has special offerings for borg/attic users.
+- [rsync](https://rsync.samba.org/) is a utility that provides fast incremental file transfer.
+It is not a full backup solution.
+- [rclone](https://rclone.org/) like rsync but for cloud storage providers such as Amazon S3, Dropbox, Google Drive, &c.
+Supports client side encryption of remote folders.

 ## Exercises